-31. NOTICE OF FEDERAL EARNED INCOME CREDIT.
-Operating Agency shall notify its employees, and shall require each subcontractor to notify its employees, that they may be eligible for the Federal Earned Income Credit under the federal income tax laws.
-Such notice shall be provided in accordance with the requirements set forth in Internal Revenue Service Notice 1015.

-32. FISCAL LIMITATIONS.
+- 31. NOTICE OF FEDERAL EARNED INCOME CREDIT.
+The Operating Agency shall notify its employees, and shall require each subcontractor to notify its employees, that they may be eligible for the Federal Earned Income Credit under the federal income tax laws.
+Such notice shall be provided in accordance with the requirements set forth in Internal Revenue Service Notice 1015. - 32.
+FISCAL LIMITATIONS.
 The United States of America, through HUD, may in the future place programmatic or fiscal limitation(s) on CDBG funding.
 Accordingly, the County reserves the right, in its sole discretion, to revise this Contract in order to take into account actions and events affecting CDBG program funding.
 In the event of a CDBG funding reduction by HUD, the County may, in its sole discretion, reduce the compensation amount of this Contract in whole or in part, or may limit the rate of the Operating Agency's use of both its uncommitted and its unspent funds.
 The Commission, through its Executive Director, or his designee, may act for the County in implementing and effecting such a reduction in the compensation amount of this Contract.

-Where the Commission, through its Executive Director, or his designee, has reasonable grounds to question the fiscal accountability, financial soundness, or compliance with this Contract of the Operating Agency, the Commission, through the Executive Director, or his designee, may suspend this Contract for up to sixty (60) days, upon three (3) days notice to Operating Agency, pending an audit or other resolution of such questions.
-In no event, however, shall a revision made by the County affect expenditures and legally binding commitments made by the Operating Agency before it received notice of such revision, provided that such amounts have been committed in good faith and are otherwise allowable, that such commitments are consistent with HUD cash withdrawal guidelines, and that CDBG funds are available to County to satisfy such expenditures or legally binding commitments.
+Where the Commission, through its Executive Director, or his designee, has reasonable grounds to question the fiscal accountability, financial soundness, or compliance with this Contract of the Operating Agency, the Commission, through the Executive Director, or his designee, may suspend this Contract for up to 60 days, upon three (3) days-notice to the Operating Agency, pending an audit or other resolution of such questions.
+In no event, however, shall a revision made by the County affect expenditures and legally binding commitments made by the Operating Agency before it received notice of such revision, provided that such amounts have been committed in good faith and are otherwise allowable, that such commitments are consistent with HUD cash withdrawal guidelines, and that CDBG funds are available to the County to satisfy such expenditures or legally binding commitments.

-- 33. USE OF FUNDS FOR ENTERTAINMENT, MEALS OR GIFTS.
-Operating Agency certifies and agrees that it will not use funds provided through this Contract to pay for entertainment, meals or gifts. - 34.
+- 33. USE OF FUNDS FOR ENTERTAINMENT, MEALS, OR GIFTS.
+The Operating Agency certifies and agrees that it will not use funds provided through this Contract to pay for entertainment, meals, or gifts. - 34.
 CONFLICT OF INTEREST.
-The Operating Agency, its agents and employees shall comply with all applicable Federal, State and County laws and regulations governing conflict of interest including, but not limited to, 24 CFR Section 570.611 and 24 CFR Part 85, Section 85.36(b).
-To this end, the Operating Agency will make available to its agents and employees copies of all applicable Federal, State and County laws and regulations governing conflict of interest.
+The Operating Agency, its agents and employees shall comply with all applicable Federal, State, and County laws and regulations governing conflict of interest including, but not limited to, 2 CFR Part 200.
+Section 200.112 and 24 CFR Section 570.611.
+The Operating Agency agrees to incorporate the language found in this Section 34, CONFLICT OF INTEREST, in contracts using CDBG funds and subject to compliance with conflict of interest Federal, State, and County laws.